google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 Service workers provide services such as:

-* Intercepting HTTP/HTTPS requests so your app can decide what gets served from a cache,the  local data store, or the network.
+* Intercepting HTTP/HTTPS requests so your app can decide what gets served from a cache, the local data store, or the network.

     A service worker cannot access the DOM but it can access the  [Cache Storage API](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage), make network requests using the  [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), and persist data using the  [IndexedDB API](https://developer.mozilla.org/en/docs/Web/API/IndexedDB_API).
 Besides intercepting network requests, service workers can use `postMessage()` to communicate between the service worker and pages it controls (e.g. to request DOM updates).